Chop, chop 'til he's dead

 - Staged Shooting: Miriam and Drew trick Charlotte into shooting Drew, with a gun loaded with blanks.
 When Charlotte is confronted with the mud-spattered "ghost" of Drew, she finally snaps completely.

 - Title Drop: In addition to the below, Miriam says the title line to Charlotte after she thinks she's seen Drew's corpse walking upstairs.

 - Title Theme Tune: Performed as "Chop, Chop, Sweet Charlotte" by a chorus of children over the opening credits, and then again (with less grisly lyrics) during the closing credits.
 Written by Frank De Vol and Mack David, it won an Academy Award for Best Original Song.
-It also became a huge hit for Patti Page when she covered it the following year.
+It also became a huge hit for Patti Page (with the gentler lyrics, naturally) when she covered it the following year.

 - Too Dumb to Live: Velma.
 When she finds proof that Miriam has been drugging Charlotte, she takes the time to tell the former about how she's going to inform the police about what happened.
 While standing at the top of the stairs.